 Training is not limited to the two years, and handlers can access Confident Canines' support for the life of the Service Dog.

 Public access training is a minimum of 150 hours of assisted public access training.

 Obedience training is a minimum of 150 hours of assisted formal obedience training.

 To receive accreditation, the Service Dog must be able to perform a minimum of 3 tasks that relate to the handler's needs.

 The team (handler and dog) must be able to pass the obedience, public access, and temperament test at the end of the training period to receive accreditation.
 The examination applies to self-trained service dog programs and program dogs to ensure that the dog and handler are working as a team.

 There is a recertification test every 3 years that the team must pass to be considered an accredited team with Confident Canines

-Dog daycare - Mon-Fri 7am to 6pm Training - flexible hours
+Dog daycare - Monday - Friday 6:30am to 6pm Training - flexible hours